brownian-motion/LispCompiler/README.md

 Source files for the final executables are in [src/main](src/main/).
 Files in [src](src/) are all helper functions for those other files.

-- To compile the tokenizer, compile [tokenizer.c](src/main/tokenizer.c)
+- To use the tokenizer by itself, compile [tokenizer.c](src/main/tokenizer.c)
-- To compile the standalone parser, compile [parser.c](src/main/parser.c)
+- To use the parser (which includes the tokenizer), compile [parser.c](src/main/parser.c)
-- To compile the syntax tree generator (which includes the parser), compile [syntax.c](src/main/syntax.c)
+- To use the syntax tree generator (which includes the parser and tokenizer), compile [syntax.c](src/main/syntax.c)

 For example, `cl src/main/tokenizer.c` would compile the tokenizer and create `tokenizer.exe` in the current directory.

 # Using the executable interpreter components
 (Read more at [examples](examples/)
 Several examples are included in this repository under the [examples](examples/) directory.
-To use them, you must specify input and output files on the command line to the desired component of the interpreter.
+To use them, you must specify input (and output) files on the command line to the desired component of the interpreter.
 For example, on Windows 10, using `cmd`:

     tokenizer.exe < "examples/parser_test.jlisp" > "examples/parser_test.jtoken"

 Will instruct the tokenizer to parse [examples/parser_test.jlisp](examples/parser_test.jlisp) and print the result tokens in [examples/parser_test.jtoken](examples/parser_test.jtoken).

 # Status
-The compiler is currently capable of tokenizing text input, generating a parse tree from annotated tokens (stored in a .jtoken file), and generating a syntax tree.
+The compiler is currently capable of tokenizing text input, generating a parse tree, and generating a syntax tree, all from .jlisp files.
 Current progress is under way to establish a runtime environment.
 For more details, see the git logs of this project.